 Physics for the Humanities and Social Sciences

-In the couse, I taught approximately 100 students to use physics principles, develop models, and make order of magnitude estimates to quantitatively assess whether the United States can meet its energy needs from renewable resources.
-We followed David Mackay's classic textbook, Sustainable Energy Without the Hot Air.
+In the couse, I taught approximately 100 students to use physics principles such as energy conservation to develop useful models and make order of magnitude estimates to quantitatively undertand our energy use, and assess whether the United States can meet its energy needs from renewable resources.
+We used David Mackay's excellent textbook, Sustainable Energy Without the Hot Air.

 “In a high school physics course, they would’ve asked us to measure the velocity of a moving object,” said Chris Vowinkel, a first-year accounting student “In this course, it’s more like: ‘How can we use physics to make America more energy efficient?’”

 New York Academy of Science / Citizen Schools